awcastleton/MTG-BNG-Standard-Analysis-Tool/README.md

-Magic: The Gathering Standard Format Analysis Tool
+Magic: The Gathering Standard Format Analysis Tool (Born of the Gods)
 =========